susantiyuni/formula-alignment/README.md

-## Syntax Meets Semantics: Understanding Scientific Formula
+## Syntax Meets Semantics: Understanding Scientific Formulae

 Scientific formulae are a core component of scholarly knowledge, yet their dual nature -- as **structured syntax** (e.g., symbols, operators, functions) and carriers of **semantic meaning** -- remains underexplored in scholarly information retrieval.
-A comprehensive understanding of scientific formula therefore requires modeling both modalities.
+A comprehensive understanding of scientific formulae therefore requires modeling both modalities.

-We ask two key questions:
+We ask two research questions:

 (1) Do syntactic and semantic modalities of scientific formula _naturally_ align?